-The original site of Kumano Hongu-Taisha, the 12 shrine pavilions that made up the grand shrine in Oyunohara were swept away by a ferocious flood in 1889.
-Of the original buildings, only two small stone shrines remain.
-However, the area still impresses with a towering torii gate – the largest in Japan.
+The original site of Kumano Hongu Taisha , three of the six shrine buildings that made up the grand shrine in Oyunohara were swept away by a ferocious flood in 1889.
+The surviving shrine buildings were relocated to the present site.
+However, the area still impresses with a towering torii gate–the largest in Japan.
 The gate represents the division of the secular and spiritual worlds.

 A bus from JR Kii-Tanabe Station will take you to the area in around two hours where you will disembark at Hongu-taisha mae.
 Those traveling from Shingu station will have a slightly shorter travel time of one hour and 20 minutes.